 Are you planning a same-sex marriage ceremony?
 Well, LGBT, Rainbow weddings and modern love ceremonies are outstripping civil partnerships.
 And whether you are gay, lesbian, gender neutral or a pan sexual couple, planning a once in a life-time wedding is still stressful.

 Same-sex marriage, LGBT, gender neutral and rainbow weddings are on the rise.
 Actually, civil partnerships, traditional weddings and heterosexual married couples are no longer the social norm.
 In fact, believe it or not modern love weddings are here to stay.

-For instance, more and more venues worldwide are celebrating diversity and inclusiveness.
+For instance, more venues worldwide are celebrating diversity and inclusiveness.
 And acceptance of LGBTQ weddings are at an all-time high!
-Actually, with the launch of Chloe Bond weddings, the UK’s first wedding planner for lesbian women things look pretty rosy for the gay community.
+Actually, with the launch of the UK’s first wedding planner for lesbian women – Chloe Bond weddings, things look pretty rosy for the gay community.